Whatsapp Icon

 What causes mouth cancer?

-While the exact cause of mouth cancer isn't clear, there are certain factors that can increase the risk of developing it, including:
+While the exact cause of mouth cancer isn't clear, certain factors can increase the risk of developing it, including:

 • Tobacco use of any kind